-On October 11, 2022, we and Woodforest amended the Credit Agreement that we entered into on November 1, 2021, to: (i) include a payment of \$5,500,000 of the outstanding principal balance owed under the Credit Agreement with the date of the amendment, (ii) include a payment of \$5,100,000 of the outstanding principal balance owed under the Credit Agreement within two (2) business days upon our receipt of such amount owed to us by Fraunhofer Statement for more information), (iii) include principal payments of \$25,000,000 of the outstanding principal balance owed under the Credit Agreement within two (2) business days upon our receipt of such amount owed to us by Fraunhofer Statement for more information), (iii) include principal payments of \$250,000 per month in debt amoritzation for a 6 month period commencing the date of the amendment through March 2023, (iv) include an amendment free of \$22,375 and all costs and expenses, (v) require delivery of a report detailing cash flow expenditures every two (2) weeks for the period prior to the delivery of the last report ad a monthly 12-month foresative cente he liquidity covenant to the Guaranty (as defined in the Credit Agreement) from \$10 million to \$17.5 million with the ability to lower the liquidity covenant to \$5.5 million with the Credit Agreement, and (vii) change the annual filing requirement solely for the fiscal year ended June 30, 2022, such that the filing was acceptable with or without a "going concern" designation.
+On October 11, 2022, we and Woodforest amended the Credit Agreement that we entered into on November 1, 2021, to: (i) include a payment of \$5,500,000 of the outstanding principal balance owed under the Credit Agreement on the date of the amendment, (ii) include a payment of \$5,500,000 of the outstanding principal balance owed under the Credit Agreement within two (2) business days upon our receipt of such amount owed to us by Fraunhofer as part of our legal settlement with them (see Note 19 - Fraunhofer Settlement for more information), (iii) include principal payments of \$250,000 per month in debt amortization for a 6 month period commencing the date of the amendment through March 2023, (iv) include an amendment fee of \$22,375 and all costs and expenses, (v) require delivery of a report detailing cash flow expenditures every two (2) weeks for the period prior to the delivery of the last report and a monthly 12-month forecast, (vi) reduce the liquidity covenant to \$5.0 million upon the occurrence of a specific milestone in the Credit Agreement, and (vii) change the annual filing requirement solely for the fiscal year ended June 30, 2022, such that the filing was acceptable with or without a "going concern" designation.
 In addition, Woodforest cancelled the irrevocable letter of credit issued by JPMorgan Chase Bank upon closing of the amendment.
 If we fail to successfully extend our cash runway via strategic options or other alternatives as described we would be in violation of the liquidity covenant to December 31, 2022.

 On November 2, 2022, we announced our plans to divest our contract development and manufacturing organization (iBio CDMO, LLC) in order to complete our transformation into an antibody discovery and development company.
 In conjunction with the divestment, we have commenced, on October 31, 2022 a workforce reduction of approximately 60% of our current staffing levels (a reduction of 69 positions).
-We substantially completed the remployee reduction, approximately 51.7 million for the employee reduction, most of which is expected to be incurred in the second and third quarter of fiscal year 2023.
-These charges will be substantially stantially enclosed to be incurred in the second and third quarter of fiscal year 2023.
-These charges will be substantially stantially stantialy stantially stantially stantialy stantialy stantially st
+We substantially completed the employee reduction on January 2, 2023.
+We expect we may be able to complete a transaction in 2023, although there is no assurance as to when, or for how much, we may be able to sell our CDMO assets.
+We expect to incur pre-tax charges of approximately \$1.7 million for the employee reduction, most of which is expected to be incurred in the second and third quarter of fiscal year 2023.
+These charges will be substantially settled in cash and almost entirely consist of severance obligations, continuation of salaries and benefits over a 60-day transitional period during which impacted employees remain employed but are not expected to provide active service, and other customary employee benefit payments in connection with an employee reduction.
+The transition to a focused AI-Biotech business is expected to reduce our monthly burn rate by approximately half, with an approximate range of \$2.5-3.0 million per month.
+Although we expect to decrease burn, our long-term business plan would be to increase &D and commence clinical trials that could be costly if conducted without a licensing partner.